Skip to main content

 Anaesthetic assessment

-An anaesthetist is a specialist consultant doctor who will remain responsible for you during your operation.
+An anaesthetist is a specialist consultant doctor who will remain responsible for you while you are under anaesthesia during your operation.
 For more information on the extensive role of the anaesthetist, please read the following link.

-On the day of your operation, they will administer the anaesthetic drug, monitor your vital organs, blood pressure and oxygen levels treating any changes to these if necessary.
+On the day of your operation, the anaesthetist will administer the anaesthetic drug, monitor your vital organs, blood pressure and oxygen levels treating any changes to these as necessary.

-Your surgeon will decide as to whether you will need to see an anaesthetist at your pre-op assessment.
-This decision is based on the type of surgery you are having
+Your surgeon will decide as to whether you will need to see an anaesthetist at your pre-operative assessment.
+This decision is based on the type of surgery you are having and your background medical history.

 Your surgery will be cancelled if you do not attend this clinic.